 This was a great season for my hydrangeas!
 I wasn’t hopeful because we had the rainiest summer here in New Hampshire…July was miserable!!
 But let me tell you it ended up being amazing… there are so many giant blooms!!

 Last week, I cut a huge armful of my hydrangeas to bring in to dry.
-The method that I use is so easy.
-All I do is pop the stems in a vase with about 1½ inches of water and that’s it…as the water starts to evaporate the flowers will naturally dry out.
+I use my Easy Way to Dry Hydrangeas to get the perfect dried flowers.
+All I do is pop the stems in a vase with about 2 inches of water and that’s it…as the water starts to evaporate the flowers will naturally dry out.

 The best part of this is they keep their color and shape quite nicely!!

-I wanted to put a Fall-ish garland over my kitchen windows.
+For Fall I wanted to put add a garland over my kitchen windows.
 I conveniently forgot to take down the old supports for the valance that I had hanging there (months ago but let’s not tell anyone!) so it’s already set up to hold a garland.

 That ugly light above my sink has been on my to-do list for over a year so while I’m at it I’m going to change that out too!!

 …But when I visited Waco and stayed at one of Chip & Joanna’s rentals they were everywhere…and so gorgeous!!
-You can check out everything about my visit to Magnolia Market and the Hillcrest Estate HERE.
+You can check out everything about my visit to Magnolia Market and the Hillcrest Estate.

 First I draped the magnolia garland across the length of the windows.
 Securing each end over the curtain support that I had up already.
-You could tap in a nail to use for hanging a garland.
+You could tap in a nail to use for hanging the garland too.

-Then I tucked in pieces of the eucalyptus.
-When it dries out it will keep its shape and color.
+Then I tucked in pieces of the seeded eucalyptus.
+When it dries out it will keep its shape and color for quite a while.

-I secured the eucalyptus in place with floral wire that I twisted onto the magnolia garland.
+I secured the eucalyptus in place with a piece of floral wire that I twisted onto the magnolia garland.

 Once I had added pieces of the eucalyptus to the entire garland now it was time to fill it in with hydrangeas and a few floral picks.

-I’m obsessed with these dried orange Fall picks from Michael’s They also have some with dried apples.
-They are super pretty and so real-looking!
+I’m obsessed with these dried orange Fall picks from Michael’s They are super pretty and so real-looking!
 Grab them if you see them, they were on the wall in bins with all the Fall picks for wreaths.
-I made a wood bead wreath with the apple picks.

 I added 4 of the orange picks.
 One on each corner then one in the center of the window.